jamesbychance/wearAI/README.md

 1. **Direct Application of Spatial AI to Wearable Sensor Data for HAR**
    - Developing models that incorporate spatial AI concepts into wearable data processing for improved activity recognition.

-2. **Specialized GNN Architectures for Wearable Sensor Data**
+2. **Specialised GNN Architectures for Wearable Sensor Data**
    - Designing GNNs tailored to the topology and characteristics of wearable sensor networks, capturing the spatial configuration of sensors on the body.

 3. **Integration of Attention Mechanisms in Spatial-Temporal Models**
-   - Utilizing attention mechanisms to focus on important spatial and temporal features, enhancing model performance (Yao et al., 2020).
+   - Utilising attention mechanisms to focus on important spatial and temporal features, enhancing model performance (Yao et al., 2020).

 4. **Transfer Learning Between Skeleton-Based Methods and Wearable Sensor Data**
    - Leveraging knowledge from skeleton-based action recognition to improve wearable sensor-based HAR through transfer learning techniques.